-Milborne St Andrew First School is fully committed to the inclusion of all children and will take appropriate measures to admit pupils with disabilities and ensure everyone is treated equally.
+We are fully committed to the inclusion of all children and will take appropriate measures to admit pupils with disabilities and ensure everyone is treated equally.
 One member of the Governing Body has responsibility for all special needs in school.